ComPair/Geometry/README.md

 # Geometry
-Location of the geometry files
+Location of the geometry files for ComPair and AMEGO

-We can put geometry files here to use in the MEGAlib simulation
+use: >>geomega -g MyDetectorSetup.geo.setup

-The current geometry model to use is the TowerModel The BaseModel was from the IDL, we've since modified the design.
+The current geometry model to use are located in the TowerModel folder for ComPair and the AMEGO_4x4TowerModel folder for AMEGO

 #File Structure